Newbury, Berkshire: Economy

 Newbury and its immediate surroundings constitute the major commercial and retail centre of West Berkshire.
 The local economy is inter-related to that of the eastern M4 corridor which has most of its industrial, logistical and research businesses close to Newbury, Reading and Slough, with smaller industrial estates in the county at Theale, Bracknell and Maidenhead.
-Newbury is home to the United Kingdoms headquarters of the mobile network operator Vodafone, which is the town's largest employer with over 6,000 workers.
-Before moving to their £129 million headquarters in the outskirts of the town in 2002, Vodafone used 64 buildings spread across the town centre.
+Newbury is home to the United Kingdom headquarters of the mobile network operator Vodafone, which is the town's largest employer with over 6,000 workers.
+Before moving to their £129 million headquarters in the outskirts of the town in 2003, Vodafone used 64 buildings spread across the town centre.

-As well as Vodafone, Newbury is also home to the United Kingdom headquarters of National Instruments, Stryker Corporation, EValue and Newbury Building Society.
+As well as Vodafone, Newbury is also home to the United Kingdom headquarters of National Instruments, Stryker Corporation, EValue, and the Newbury Building Society.
 The pharmaceutical company Bayer AG are also headquartered in the town, although in October 2015 the company announced their intention to move to the Green Park Business Park near Reading.